-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 Why is it nicknamed the 'Death Road'?

-Anyone who's traveled on this road since it came under siege describes scenes of horror and devastation.
+Anyone who's traveled this route since it came under siege has described scenes of horror and devastation.

 Wrecked cars and trucks line the road, and so do rows of empty, bombed-out buildings.
 Castello Road is a long way from a regular commute.
 "The road smelled of rotten flesh, burnt metal, there were plumes of smoke from ordnance that had fallen previously," said Dr. Samer Attar, who used the highway to go to Aleppo in July.
 With every minute, it felt like death was just around the corner.